 The next two tips are campfire related.
 The first one I don't remember if I picked this one up on our trip to Norway or on a bushcraft video, or one of the books I've been reading, but the idea is to make what is known as feather sticks.
 They go by other names too.
 Now, I tried doing this here on a 2x4 just to show you and it just doesn't work as well.
 Imagine these were much, much longer shavings.
 These catch a lot faster and then it makes it a little easier for the flames to then make the bigger pieces of wood catch.
 I know everyone has a different style to get their fires started.
 I have found that this has been helpful when trying to get the bigger pieces going, especially if they’re wet, or to catch a little bit better.
 You don't have to cut them all and then try to pile them on.
 The shavings themselves, you can interlock them, and they’ll create that space for the flames to make their way through as well as lots of air for the fire to breathe.

-The sixth one I definitely picked up in Norway. it was really cool to see how both Kristoffer and Matt are very big advocates of leaving no trace behind.
+The sixth one I definitely picked up in Norway. it was really cool to see how both Kristoffer and Matt are very big advocates of Leaving No Trace behind.
 If the areas where you're landing or where you're camping or where maybe you're having your fire happens to be nice, big flat rock, not to make the fire right on the rock.
 We would gather lots of little rocks, make a bit of a basket to hold that fire and all of the firewood, and then when the fire was done we dispersed those rocks.
 Two things that can happen is: one, with a fire just flat on the rock there's a very good chance you will leave a trace – that fire will leave a mark on the rock.
 Number two: because of the temperature change between the fire, or if it's a really cold night it could potentially create a crack in the rock.
 Since we're not leaving trash behind, let's not damage what's already there, no harm done to that particular location.

 Number seven, Ben, our coach in Maine, with the tip of addressing issues before they became bigger issues later down the line.
 For example, fixing a skeg, fixing a rudder before you go out paddling in high winds, or making sure our first aid kit is there, or our VHF radio is charged.
 The idea of addressing those things now where it might just take a couple of minutes, rather than becoming bigger issues later down the line.

-This next one's from Jeff out in Mendocino, which was taking little strokes to get on a wave when surfing.
+This next one is from Jeff out in Mendocino, which was taking little strokes to get on a wave when surfing.
 Taking big powerful strokes was moving my kayak around side to side, and the moment that a wave was able to catch an edge, whoop! it would turn me right around.
 Lots of little strokes just to gather speed, stay straight, and then I'm in control of where I want to go next, and when I want to turn from side to side.
-This is another tip that I'm definitely going to continue using moving forward
+This is another tip that I'm definitely going to continue using moving forward.

 The next two are also from Maine.
 This one from Ben as well, which was a really great nugget.
 He had us check how many strokes it took us to go from nothing to cruising speed, then from cruising speed to sprinting, and then he related it to other instances where it would be good for us to know that knowledge.
 If I know how many strokes it takes me to go from barely moving to sprinting, that helps me plan how far in advance I need to start paddling to get going to catch a wave.
 How often do we try to get on a wave and the wave goes by because we didn't pick up enough speed?
 That's usually because we didn't start paddling early enough.
 However, if you know that it takes you a certain amount of strokes to really get to that speed, you know you better start paddling earlier than you think to catch that wave.
 It was really cool how that tip could actually be used in so many different scenarios, so thank you Ben for that one!